 Finally, he gave up the use of ‘Llywarch’: he converted all the reviews written under that name going back to 2015, as we described above, and changed them by wizardry (or by being internet-savvy) to ‘Tim Bartley’.
 With one exception his reviews were word for word identical.

-The exception was his fulsome review of his own book Shipton and Tilman.
+That exception was his fulsome review of his own book Shipton and Tilman.
 The first draft was deleted and replaced with one with even more hyperbole — if that were possible.
-It would seem the main reason for the change, (apart from taking to task the reviewers who were less than admiring), was to include the details of a literary award which he had received.
-Of course the first review has now disappeared, but ‘we have kept a printout’;** and his responses to adverse criticism by Bob Comlay (who knew HW Tilman well and had sailed with him) were a study and can be seen in our post ‘Llywarch’s poisoned pen.’*** It has been noted that since his last review — as ‘Llywarch’/’Tim Bartley’, 12/11/2013 — of Harriet Tuckey’s wonderful biography of her father, Everest: the First Ascent — no further reviews have been posted by this author… We believe Jim Perrin was the author and that he has now refrained from the ‘review game’, (using aliases at least) given the bright beam of the spotlight focused on him.
+It would seem the main reason for the change, (apart from taking to task the reviewers who were less than admiring), was to include the details of a literary award he had recently been awarded — one which up to that point had received hardly any recognition!
+Of course the first review has now disappeared, but ‘we have kept a printout’;**and his responses to adverse criticism by Bob Comlay (who knew HW Tilman well and had sailed with him) were a study and can be seen in our post ‘Llywarch’s poisoned pen.’*** It has been noted that since his last review — as ‘Llywarch’/’Tim Bartley’, 12/11/2013 — of Harriet Tuckey’s wonderful biography of her father, Everest: the First Ascent — no further reviews have been posted by this author… We believe Jim Perrin was the author and that he has now refrained from the ‘review game’, (using aliases at least) given the bright beam of the spotlight focused on him.

 * * * * *

-But now, Jim Perrin has ‘come out’ and was recently to be found on facebook, we are told, writing under his own name (heavens!) — and scandalously and positively libelling Joe Simpson, the victim of his old review of 24/04/2005.
+But now Jim Perrin has ‘come out’ and was recently to be found on facebook we are told, writing under his own name (heavens!) — and positively and scandalously libelling Joe Simpson, the victim of his old review of 24/04/2005.
 The author of the blog which features this facebook entry writes:

 ‘I have to say that this writer [himself] has absolutely no doubts about the veracity of Joe Simpson’s remarkable story.
 However, it just goes to prove that even in the sober world of mountain literature, conspiracy theorists abound.’